survivejs/react-book/manuscript/04_webpack_and_react.md

 Try hitting `npm start` again and modifying the component.
 Note what doesn't happen this time.
 There's no flash!
 It might take a while to sink in but in practice this is a powerful feature.
 Small things such as this add up and make you more effective.

+## React Component Styles

+Besides ES6 classes React allows you to construct components using `React.createClass()`.
+That was the original way to create components and is still in use.
+The approaches aren't equivalent by default.

+When you are using `React.createClass` it is possible to inject functionality to a component using mixins.
+This isn't possible in ES6 by default unless you are using a helper such as [react-mixin](https://github.com/brigand/react-mixin).
+In the next chapter we will go through various alternative approaches that allow you to reach roughly equivalent results as you can achieve with mixins.
+Often a decorator is all you need.

+In addition ES6 class based components won't bind their methods to `this` context by default.
+This is the reason why it's a good practice to bind the context at component constructor.
+We will use this convention in this book.
+It leads to some extra code but later on it is likely possible to refactor it out.

+The biggest benefit of the class based approach is that it decreases the amount of concepts you have to worry about.
+Particularly `constructor` helps to keep things simpler than in `React.createClass` based approach where you need to define separate methods to achieve the same result.

+In the future property initializers (likely `tick = () => { ... }`) will solve this neatly.
+In fact the proposed feature is available through Babel's stage 0 but enabling that may lead to other problems later on in case the features change.

 ## Conclusion

 You should understand how to set up React with webpack now.
 In the process we saw how to develop webpack configuration and learned a few new concepts.
 This is the way you work with webpack.
 You'll find loaders as you require them and integrate them to your project.